The Vermont Statutes Online

 For the purposes of this article:

-(1) "Best interest of the child" means a determination, based on consideration of all relevant factors and available options, of circumstances that will best provide the child with at a minimum all the following:
+(1) "Best interests of the child" means a determination, based on consideration of all relevant factors and available options, of circumstances that will best provide the child with at a minimum all the following:

 (A) Adequate food.